 Tuesday, April 25, 2017: It’s 6.15pm and I’m standing in front of 38 Lower Church Street in Woodstock.
 It’s a nondescript commercial building with a ‘House of Glory Ministries’ sign on the facade.
 This is the venue for an exciting new pop-up restaurant and the flickering lights and shadows on the second floor indicate that some last-minute preparations are on the go.
 The plant-lined sills are more reminiscent of a house of hydroponics though than that of the Lord but I’m soon to discover that they are an integral part of the setting, created almost entirely from discarded objects and hundreds of wooden pallets found around the neighborhood.

 Sourcing in the immediate environment, getting to grips with local is at the core of the One Star House Party concept, scheduled to open the following evening.
-Cape Town is the eighth world city on the team’s mission to establish 20 restaurants in 20 cities, over 20 months.
-Conceived by chef James Sharman with partners Kevin and Trish McCrae, the idea is for the team to land in each city four days prior to the event and to gather, skillfully dissect and reinterpret the local ingredients and cuisine, which is then presented through seven courses.
+Cape Town is the eight world city on the team’s mission to establish 20 restaurants in 20 cities, over 20 months.
+Conceived by chef James Sharman with partners Kevin and Trish McCrae they land in each city four days prior to the event to gather, skillfully dissect and reinterpret the local ingredients and cuisine, which is then presented through seven courses.

 “Trish is singlehandedly the best front of house person of any rank I’ve ever met.
 She was the first piece of the puzzle,” raves Sharman.
 “Her husband Kevin is the brains behind the build of each site and is also a chef.
 And then I flew a few other people out who were taking holidays from their regular jobs.
 Everyone used to live pretty grownup lives compared to what we do now.